A Guide to Oxfordshire’s Ancient Market Towns

 Burford

-It’s also home to the Tudor era Tolsey building.
+It’s also home to the Tudor-era Tolsey building.
 Built in the 16th century, the building was a meeting place for businessmen and merchants.
 It now houses the Tolsey museum which showcases the town’s cultural and industrial history.
 Burford also hosts a vibrant festival which launched in 2001, aiming to give back to the community and draw in new visitors.

 Old house in chipping norton, Oxfordshire